Crash of a Douglas C-49J near Woodland Park: 3 killed

 Circumstances:

-En route, the crew encountered technical problems with one or more engine and attempted to make an emergency landing 31 miles northwest of Austin-del Valle AFB.
-The aircraft was damaged beyond repair but there were no casualties.
-Austin-del Valle AFB was renamed Bergström AFB two months later.
+The airplane departed Austin-Del Valle Airbase on a local training flight.
+En route, the crew encountered technical problems with one or more engine and attempted an emergency landing 50 km northwest of the airbase.
+The aircraft was damaged beyond repair and there were no casualties.
+Austin-Del Valle AFB was renamed Bergstrom AFB two months later.

 Probable cause: